 top of page

 Nat is a certified practicing Speech Pathologist and member of Speech Pathology Australia.
-She has completed additional training in neurodiversity affirming Autism assessment and is trained in the administration of the MIGDAS-2.
+She has enjoyed 20+ years of supporting Autistic children in education and therapy settings.
+Nat has completed additional training in neurodiversity affirming Autism assessment and is trained in the administration of the MIGDAS-2.

 A speech pathology assessment forms an important part of a multidisciplinary diagnostic process, including a clinical psychologist and, in many cases, a paediatrician.